-This means the party from whom you and other residents in your block or on your estate hold your lease.
+This means the party from whom you and other residents on your estate hold your lease.
 This may or may not be the same as the freeholder.

 Superior Landlord

 When granting a lease, there may be layers of landlords.
 For example, the freeholder (who owns the building forever) may grant a lease of the whole building to a leaseholder who may then grant further subleases of the individual flats.